|

 pays tax when he or she receives payments from the Plan.
 It is

-supposed while the
+supposed, while the RRSP

 income is taxed in full, the investor may be subject to a lower tax